doivglser/mindevenviro-fanciful/README.md

 Restarts Apache2, MySQL, Sendmail.
 If false, or on lack of space, writes to /dev/pts/2 and to mailbox.

-* from terminator tab 2: mutt, nmon|shi3lD.sh , mc
+* from terminator tab 2: mutt|shi3lD.sh, nmon , mc

 * from terminator tab 2: shi3lD.sh (network-manager)